Daniel S. Nevins: Biography

 Nevins has written on mamzerut, advocating for a halakhic approach that limits its practical implications without abolishing the concept.
 He aligns this perspective with methodologies used by Rabbi Ovadia Yosef to discredit potential evidence of mamzerut, ensuring most cases encountered by congregational rabbis fall outside its scope.

 In a responsum on Torah reading by blind individuals, Nevins concluded that while Torah reading for the congregation requires a sighted reader using a kosher Torah scroll, individuals who are blind may lead other aspects of the service, such as serving as a prayer leader (shaliach tzibbur), chanting the haftarah, or receiving aliyot.
 He also allowed for the possibility of chanting from a braille text and suggested that future technologies enabling direct reading from the scroll by blind individuals could meet halakhic requirements.

 His responsum on brain death argued that Jewish law traditionally relies on respiratory criteria to determine death.
 Nevins contended that contemporary brain death protocols, particularly the apnea test, align with these criteria.
 He maintained that patients declared brain dead can be removed from artificial support, and organ donation with family consent is permissible to save lives.

 The responsum on homosexuality, co-authored with Rabbis Dorff and Reisner, highlighted the harm caused by requiring queer Jews to be celibate to comply with rabbinic norms.
 The responsum argued that rabbinic prohibitions could be waived in cases where human dignity is compromised, while the biblical prohibition on male anal sex remains in force.
-The decision, passed by a 13-12 vote, permitted the ordination of LGBTQ rabbis and cantors and allowed same-sex commitment ceremonies, though not equating them with traditional Jewish marriage (kiddushin).
+The decision, passed by a 13–12 vote, permitted the ordination of LGBTQ rabbis and cantors and allowed same-sex commitment ceremonies, though not equating them with traditional Jewish marriage (kiddushin).
 The Rabbinical Assembly continues to define guidelines for such ceremonies under this legal decision.

 In May 2005, Nevins led a group of Christian leaders on an interfaith trip that included Pope Benedict XVI's first public audience, Holocaust Memorial Day at Titus's Arch in Rome, and a week-long visit to the State of Israel.

-Nevins joined the leadership team of JTS as Dean of the Rabbinical School in 2007.
-On July 1, 2021, Nevins became the eighth Head of School at Golda Och Academy.
-Nevins resides in New York City with his family.